20 Important Contract Clauses for Businesses to Know

 Generative AI creates greater value at every step of the contract lifecycle.
 By combining this technology with your CLM tool, you can:

-- Expand Data Accessibility via an Intelligent Contract Repository – GenAI gives the appropriate parties across your enterprise visibility into deep contract data insights in a single, secure location.
+- Expand Data Accessibility via an Intelligent Contract Repository – GenAI gives the appropriate parties across your enterprise visibility into deep contract clauses meaning and insights in a single, secure location.

-- Streamline Contract Drafting – A CLM with data trained on multiple LLMs automatically delivers company-preferred contract language to first-draft contracts for stronger business outcomes.
+- Streamline Contract Drafting – A CLM with data trained on multiple LLMs automatically delivers company-preferred boilerplate clauses in a contract to first-draft contracts for stronger business outcomes.

-- Identify Contract Risk Automatically –Properly trained AI instantly highlights missing or problematic clauses and offers rule-based suggestions to improve contract risk management.
+- Identify Contract Risk Automatically – Properly trained AI instantly highlights missing or problematic clauses of a contract and offers rule-based suggestions to improve contract risk management.

-- Make Negotiations Seamless – Generative AI learns your risk playbook to immediately flag clause-level issues and offer precise redlines to improve overall contact negotiations.
+- Make Negotiations Seamless – Generative AI learns your risk playbook to immediately flag important clauses in a contract and offer precise redlines to improve overall contact negotiations.

 Elevate Clause & Contract Creation With Smart Contracting Tools